-Ciclosporin is a type of drug known as a disease-modifying anti-rheumatic drug (DMARD).
+Ciclosporin (sic-low-spor-in) is a type of drug known as a disease-modifying anti-rheumatic drug, or DMARD.

-Ciclosporin is prescribed to reduce pain, swelling and stiffness in rheumatoid arthritis.
-It's also used to treat a number of other autoimmune and inflammatory conditions, including:
+Ciclosporin can reduce pain, swelling and stiffness in rheumatoid arthritis.
+It’s also used to treat a number of other autoimmune and inflammatory conditions, including psoriatic arthritis and lupus.

-Ciclosporin isn't a painkiller and doesn't work immediately.
-It's a long-term treatment and it may be up to four months before you notice the benefits.
-It's important to keep taking it (unless you have severe side-effects):
+Ciclosporin is a long-term treatment and it may be up to four months before you notice the benefits.
+It’s important to keep taking it, unless you have severe side effects:

 - even if it doesn’t seem to be working at first

-- even when your symptoms start to improve (to help keep the disease under control).
+- even when your symptoms start to improve, to help keep your condition under control.

 - you have kidney problems

-- you have high blood pressure which isn't controlled by medication
+- you have high blood pressure that isn’t controlled by medication

 - you have gout or high levels of urate in your blood